Royal Tramp II

-Royal Tramp II is a 1992 Hong Kong film based on Louis Cha's novel The Deer and the Cauldron.
+Royal Tramp II is a 1992 Hong Kong wuxia comedy film loosely adapted from the novel The Deer and the Cauldron by Jin Yong.
 The film is a sequel to Royal Tramp, which was released earlier in the same year.

-Plot
+Synopsis

-Having been revealed as the false Empress Dowager, Lung-er returns to the Dragon Sect camp.
-There, the sect leader reminds her of their mission to support Ng Sam-kwai's, a military general, campaign for the throne before abdicating her title to Lung-er.
+Having had her cover blown in the previous film, the fake Empress Dowager returns to the Mystic Dragon Cult and takes over the cult's leadership position, assuming her real identity as Long'er and pledging to support Wu Sangui's planned rebellion against the Qing dynasty.

-Siu-bo lounges at the brothel where he once worked but is then attacked by disciples of the One Arm Nun, an anti-Qing revolutionary figure, before being quickly subdued.
-When Siu-bo tries to take advantage of them, Ng Ying-hung, Ng Sam-kwai's son, exposes his lies.
-Scorned and unaware of the stranger's title, Siu-bo sends his men after Ying-Hung, but Lung-er, now disguised as Ying-hung's male bodyguard, easily fends them off.
+Wei Xiaobao is attacked by the apprentices of the "One-Armed Divine Nun" Jiunan but he subdues them and tries to take advantage of them.
+Wu Yingxiong, Wu Sangui's son, exposes his lies.
+Scorned and unaware of Wu Yingxiong's status, Wei sends his men after Wu, but Long'er, in disguise as Wu's bodyguard, fends them off.

-At the palace, The Emperor, wary of Ng Sam-kwai's intentions, marries off the Princess to Ying-hung and assigns Siu-bo to be the Imperial Inspector General of the wedding march, so that he can keep his eyes on the general's activities.
-This complicates Siu-bo's relationship with Princess when she tells Siu-bo she's pregnant with his child.
+At the palace, the Kangxi Emperor, having caught wind of Wu Sangui's plot, arranges for Princess Jianning to marry Wu Yingxiong and assigns Wei to oversee the wedding in Yunnan while keeping a close eye on Wu Sangui's activities.
+This complicates Wei's relationship with Jianning when she tells him she is pregnant with his child.

-The One Arm Nun and her disciple, Ah Ko, later ambushes the procession.
-Fighting to a standstill with Lung-er, the assailants escape with Ying-hung and Siu-bo.
-However, Siu-bo garners some respect from her when he reveals his dual identity as a Heaven and Earth Society commander.
-Lung-er finally catches up to them with reinforcements at an inn but only manages to rescue Siu-bo.
-Having been saved by Ying-hung before, Ah Ko elopes with him amid the confusion.
+Jiunan and her apprentice Ake later ambush the procession.
+Fighting to a standstill with Long'er, the assailants escape with Wu Yingxiong and Wei.
+Wei garners some respect from Jiunan when he reveals his undercover identity as a Tiandihui member.
+Long'er finally catches up with them at an inn but only manages to rescue Wei.
+Having been saved by Wu Yingxiong before, Ake elopes with him amidst the confusion.

-At the Dragon Sect camp, Ying-hung and Fung Sek-fan secretly poisons Lung-er and turn the followers against her.
-She escapes with Siu-bo but must have sex with a man before dawn, otherwise she will die.
-However, this will transfer 4/5th of her martial arts' power to whomever she sleeps with.
-Despite Siu-bo's lecherous personality, Lung-er accepts his blunt honesty as a sign of virtue and chooses to sacrifice her virginity to Siu-bo and becomes his third wife.
+At the Mystic Dragon Cult, Wu Yingxiong and Feng Xifan secretly poison Long'er and turn her followers against her.
+She escapes with Wei but must have sex with a man before dawn, otherwise she will die.
+However, this will transfer most of her neigong to whomever she sleeps with.
+Despite Wei's lecherous personality, Long'er accepts his blunt honesty as a sign of virtue and chooses to lose her virginity to him and becomes his third wife.